On offer

 Located on the Uniab River in Damaraland, an area that is home to a wide range of wildlife such as Black Rhino, Giraffe, Zebra and Gemsbok.
 Facilities include a pool, fully licensed bar and restaurant.

-This morning we visit Twyfelfontein; a World Heritage site boasting one of Africa’s richest concentrations of ancient rock art.
-We'll also visit the Damara Living Museum and a petrified forest before we travel to Etosha National Park (2nts).
+This morning, we visit Twyfelfontein; a World Heritage site boasting one of Africa’s richest concentrations of ancient rock art.
+We'll also explore the Damara Living Museum to experience the fascinating 'lost' culture and traditions of the Damara people.

 Etosha Safari Lodge, Etosha National Park - Namibia